seizaku/next-query-builder/README.md

 # Next.js Custom Query Builder

-This is a Next.js project featuring a custom query builder.
+This repository contains a Next.js project featuring a custom query builder.
 It provides an intuitive interface for managing complex queries with dynamic filters, date pickers, and search features.

 You can see a live demo at https://seizaku-query-builder.vercel.app/
-## Tech Stack

-- Next.js - React framework for server-side rendering and static site generation.
-- PostgreSQL - Relational database system.
-- PostgREST - A web server that automatically turns your PostgreSQL database into a RESTful API.
-- TailwindCSS - Utility-first CSS framework for styling.
-- ShadcnUI - Component library for building user interfaces.

 ## Installation